 People with diverticulitis may complain of feeling bloated, having painful abdominal cramps, diarrhea, constipation, chills, or fever.
 Diverticulitis mostly affects people aged 60 and older.

-It occurs when the wall of the colon becomes infected or inflamed.
+It occurs when the wall of your colon becomes infected or inflamed.
 Doctors aren’t sure what triggers diverticulitis.
-They believe a low-fiber diet can play a part in causing it, and switching to high-fiber diet can promote healing.
+They believe a low-fiber diet can play a part in causing it and that switching to high-fiber diet can promote healing.

 If have diverticulitis, your doctor will first prescribe a liquid diet to ease the inflammation and ensure maximum bowel rest.
-After a few days of drinking water, fruit juice, broth, and ice pops, your doctor will advise you to slowly start introducing low-fiber foods in to your diet because these foods are easy to digest and may slow down bowel movements.
+After a few days of drinking water, fruit juice, broth, and ice pops, your doctor will advise you to start introducing low-fiber foods slowly to your diet because they are easy to digest and may slow down bowel movements.

 A diet that’s high in fiber is the best option, except if your digestive tract is inflamed or torn.
 Most doctors believe a diet that contains no or low-fiber foods might cause diverticulitis and diverticulosis, a condition that doesn’t show any signs of inflammation.